raunakjodhawat/nearby/README.md

 6. Enjoy!

 ## Running test
+1. create a database named `nearby_test` with a user named `nearby_test` with password `nearby_test`
-1. Run `sbt test` in the root directory of the project
+2. Run `sbt test` in the root directory of the project
-2. Run `sbt coverage +test +coverageReport` to generate coverage report
+3. Run `sbt coverage +test +coverageReport` to generate coverage report
+4. Run `sbt coverageAggregate` to generate aggregated coverage report

 ## Endpoints
 | Method | Endpoint       | Description |